-- 5.24 Below are the minimum requirements for the application of the residential parking standards and must be considered within all planning proposals and details submitted with the planning application: - a) A plan showing the location of all car parking spaces associated with the development, identifying which spaces are allocated, unallocated and disabled. - b) Where unallocated parking is to be accommodated on the public highway this should be accompanied by an assessment of the parking stress in the area and the capacity for on-street parking. - c) For developments of 50 or more homes, evidence of exploring the feasibility for a car club or similar facility for the site either alone or in combination with other sites.
+- 5.25 Below are the minimum requirements for the application of the residential parking standards and must be considered within all planning proposals and details submitted with the planning application: - a) A plan showing the location and dimensions of all car parking spaces associated with the development, identifying which spaces are allocated, unallocated and disabled. - b) Where unallocated parking is to be accommodated on the public highway this should be accompanied by an assessment of the parking stress in the area and the capacity for on-street parking based (see paragraph 7.1(4).
+The nature of some roads, for example rural lanes, may mean reliance on on-street parking is inappropriate on highway safety grounds.

-- d) Where there are changes to existing properties such as changes of use, extensions and garage conversions which require planning permission: - Applicants will be required to provide sufficient parking based on the standards specified.
-Where it is impractical to meet the standards, planning applications must be accompanied by an assessment of the parking stress in the area and the capacity for on-street parking. - It will be the developer's responsibility to make sure that the changes made to an existing property will not prejudice the retention of adequate parking within the curtilage of the property. - Where the proposal is for the conversion of a dwelling into an HMO (House of Multiple Occupation) one space per bedroom will be required. - e) where there is allocated and non-allocated parking provision which is not adopted by the Highway Authority the developer will have to provide the appropriate arrangements for their future management and maintenance. - f) Street width design to be considered and amended to accommodate on-street parking and to reflect any landscaping and planting of street trees to avoid future issues arising.
+- c) For developments of 50 or more homes, evidence of exploring the feasibility for a car club or similar facility for the site either alone or in combination with other sites. - d) Where there are changes to existing properties such as changes of use, extensions and garage conversions which require planning permission: - Applicants will be required to provide sufficient parking based on the standards specified.
+Where it is impractical to meet the standards, planning applications must be accompanied by an assessment of the parking stress in the area and the capacity for on-street parking. - It will be the developer's responsibility to make sure that the changes made to an existing property will not prejudice the retention of adequate parking within the curtilage of the property. - Where the proposal is for the conversion of a dwelling or other uses into an HMO (House of Multiple Occupation) one space per bedroom will be required. - e) where there is 'off-plot' allocated and non-allocated parking provision which is not adopted by the Highway Authority the developer will have to provide the appropriate arrangements for their future management and maintenance.

-- g) Where unallocated parking spaces are distributed throughout a development, an increased carriageway width should be used to allow cars to park on either side of the street, leaving at least an appropriate width carriageway, particularly to allow for access and turning movements of larger vehicles, such as refuse vehicles. - h) The design of unallocated parking should make it clear where it is appropriate to park and prevent inappropriate parking (particularly on footways). - i) To add appropriate planting to soften the visual impact of cars and to delineate parking vs non parking areas. - j) Wherever parking is provided it needs to be more attractive than inappropriate parking opportunities.
-It should be accessible, well lit, overlooked, and attractive. - k) Where a parking court is considered, it must: - Be part of a coherent overall layout - Be small (for example, no more than 5 properties served) - Be wholly overlooked by habitable rooms within dwellings - Be lit at night - Have convenient pedestrian connections to the properties being served.
-Residents must be able to gain direct access from their allocated parking spaces to the front door of their home.
-Where pedestrian footpaths are provided that connect courtyard parking spaces with the front door of people's homes these must be afforded good, clear sightlines and be well lit; and
+- f) Street width design to be considered and amended to accommodate on-street parking and to reflect any landscaping and planting of street trees to avoid future issues arising. - g) Where unallocated parking spaces are distributed throughout a development, an increased carriageway width should be used to allow cars to park on either side of the street, leaving at least an appropriate width carriageway, particularly to allow for access and turning movements of larger vehicles, such as emergency vehicles and refuse vehicles. - h) The design of unallocated parking should make it clear where it is appropriate to park and prevent or discourage inappropriate parking (particularly on footways). - To add appropriate planting to soften the visual impact of cars and to delineate parking vs non parking areas. - j) Wherever parking is provided it needs to be more attractive than inappropriate parking opportunities.
+It should be accessible, lit to British Standard (BS) 5489-1:2020, overlooked, and attractive. - k) Where parking is to be within the public realm or a parking court it must: - be secure; - be part of a coherent overall layout;